Kirdan/kirdan.github.io/README.md

 The g4s approach scales and can effectively represent the relations among many sets, as demonstrated in this [demo](https://kirdan.github.io/)

 ## About the Implementation
 To simplify the visualization algorithm I decided to go with force-directed approach.
-That pretty much dictated the choice of the excellent [d3.js library](http://d3js.org), that besides being an industry leader in data visualization has built in support for force directed graph.
+That pretty much dictated the choice of the excellent [d3.js library](http://d3js.org), that besides being an industry leader in data visualization has a built-in support for force directed graph.
 That enabled keeping the code concise.

+You can check a live demo of g4s [here](https://kirdan.github.io/).
+The data in this example is taken from twitter.
+It provides some interesting insights, showing the various intersections between 6 groups of followers, following [Donald Trump](https://twitter.com/realDonaldTrump), [NASA](https://twitter.com/nasa), the [NRA](https://twitter.com/nra), [Neil deGrasse Tyson](https://twitter.com/neiltyson), [Alex Jones](https://twitter.com/realalexjones) and the [Flat Earth Organization](https://twitter.com/FlatEarthOrg) (totally random selection…).